Fraud and cybercrime

 We can’t directly compensate the financial loss.
 However, we can work with victims to understand what options they have, and whether they may be able to get a reimbursement from their bank.

-We work closely with City of London Police Action Fraud, Trading Standards, Age UK and others to help combat fraud and support those who experience it.
+We work closely with Action Fraud, Trading Standards, Age UK and others to help combat fraud and support those who experience it.
 We also work to ensure that people who experience fraud can protect themselves against experiencing it again.